 These measurements might seem to be long and wasteful, but you will need extra length to connect the ends of your necklace, and you don't want to try to work with wire that is too short.

 Attaching the Clasp to Your Necklace

-4. Now take your shortest piece of beading wire and slide two crimp beads on (three crimp beads if your decorative beads are large or heavy).
-Then slide on your clasp on.
+4. Now, take your shortest piece of beading wire and slide two crimp beads on (three crimp beads if your decorative beads are large or heavy).
+Then slide on your clasp.
 If your clasp has multiple connection points, put your shortest wire through the connection point that will sit closest to your neck.

 5. Next, feed your beading wire back through all of your crimp beads and pull them as close to your clasp as possible.
 In doing this, try to only use a couple of inches of your beading wire.

 6. Take your needle nose pliers and gently squeeze your crimp beads so that they bend and hold in place.
 Squeeze each of your crimp beads separately, not all together at once.
 Squeeze them so they are tight and don't move—but not so tight that they crack.
 Check that each crimp bead stays in place after you squeeze it.

 7. Repeat Steps 5 and 6 to connect all your strands of beading wire to your clasp using crimp beads.
 If you are making a graduated beaded necklace, put your longest strand of wire through the outer loop on your clasp.
 If your clasp only has one connection loop, run all your strands of wire through this one loop and secure them each with crimp beads.